The Fertility Problem No One Sees Coming

 Infertility stings.
 The diagnosis itself might bring up a cocktail of painful feelings, but going through treatment is also associated with higher levels of both depression and anxiety — and sometimes, that stress can exacerbate an existing mental health issue.
 With or without a strong support network already in place, those dealing with fertility struggles may have to look outside their immediate circles for the emotional help they need.

-And that's where a therapist who specializes in these issues comes in.
-Although a more general therapist for anxiety or depression can be helpful also, someone who specializes in infertility counseling is uniquely equipped to help women and their partners through these sensitive events — and to help navigate the inevitably difficult conversations with family and friends.
-"Infertility therapy" can include counseling about many different issues relating to fertility, including difficulty getting pregnant, miscarriages, and late-term losses.
+And that's where a therapist who specialises in these issues comes in.
+Although a more general therapist for anxiety or depression can be helpful also, someone who specialises in infertility counselling is uniquely equipped to help women and their partners through these sensitive events — and to help navigate the inevitably difficult conversations with family and friends.
+"Infertility therapy" can include counselling about many different issues relating to fertility, including difficulty getting pregnant, miscarriages, and late-term losses.

-"All of those things bring up a lot of emotions and stressors that are unfamiliar or aren’t talked about openly among women and couples," says Julie Larson, LCSW, a therapist in NYC who specializes in infertility and grief counseling. "[Going to] infertility counseling is the moment when people stand back and realize they need some support."
+"All of those things bring up a lot of emotions and stressors that are unfamiliar or aren’t talked about openly among women and couples," says Julie Larson, LCSW, a therapist in NYC who specialises in infertility and grief counselling. "[Going to] infertility counselling is the moment when people stand back and realise they need some support."

-And that's where a therapist who specializes in these issues comes in.
-Although a more general therapist for anxiety or depression can be helpful also, someone who specializes in infertility counseling is uniquely equipped to help women and their partners through these sensitive events — and to help navigate the inevitably difficult conversations with family and friends.
-"Infertility therapy" can include counseling about many different issues relating to fertility, including difficulty getting pregnant, miscarriages, and late-term losses.
+And that's where a therapist who specialises in these issues comes in.
+Although a more general therapist for anxiety or depression can be helpful also, someone who specialises in infertility counselling is uniquely equipped to help women and their partners through these sensitive events — and to help navigate the inevitably difficult conversations with family and friends.
+"Infertility therapy" can include counselling about many different issues relating to fertility, including difficulty getting pregnant, miscarriages, and late-term losses.

-"All of those things bring up a lot of emotions and stressors that are unfamiliar or aren’t talked about openly among women and couples," says Julie Larson, LCSW, a therapist in NYC who specializes in infertility and grief counseling. "[Going to] infertility counseling is the moment when people stand back and realize they need some support."
+"All of those things bring up a lot of emotions and stressors that are unfamiliar or aren’t talked about openly among women and couples," says Julie Larson, LCSW, a therapist in NYC who specialises in infertility and grief counselling. "[Going to] infertility counselling is the moment when people stand back and realise they need some support."

 Advertisement

-"I wish more people knew about infertility in general so that women going through this would not feel so traumatized," adds Marni Rosner, DSW, LCSW.
-As someone who specializes in counseling women and couples going through infertility, she knows just how rough the experience can be: "Women that are diagnosed with infertility often experience it as a real assault to their identity," she says.
+"I wish more people knew about infertility in general so that women going through this would not feel so traumatised," adds Marni Rosner, DSW, LCSW.
+As someone who specialises in counselling women and couples going through infertility, she knows just how rough the experience can be: "Women that are diagnosed with infertility often experience it as a real assault to their identity," she says.
 "Their whole lives, they've been told that, if they work hard enough, they can do whatever they want, and all of a sudden that doesn't happen — sometimes, you just can't control your body."

 Here, we talked to Dr. Rosner and Larson about what infertility therapy is like, when to start considering it, and how those not dealing with infertility can support those who are struggling.